2003 Finnish parliamentary election: Results

-By province
+By region

 Aftermath

 The Council of State, or the Finnish cabinet, was formed after the parliamentary election by the Centre Party, with its leader Anneli Jäätteenmäki as Prime Minister.
 A coalition government was formed, composing of the two largest parties of the Eduskunta, the Social Democratic Party (SDP) and the Centre Party, and a minor coalition partner, the Swedish People's Party, who has a history of being a partner in government since 1976.
 The new cabinet had eight ministers from both the SDP and the Centre Party, and two ministers from the Swedish People's Party.

 However, this proved to be one of the shortest-lived cabinets in Finnish history, lasting only 69 days, after the Iraq leak scandal led to the government falling on 24 June 2003.
 A new cabinet was formed by the Centre Party's Matti Vanhanen, with largely the same composition as the previous cabinet.